renatabiniek/moodbox/README.md

 * Adults dealing with anxiety, low mood, depression and other mental health issues who are looking for practical strategies to feel better

 * Adults who want to share their own ways of overcoming common mental health issues

+* Users interested in available self-care techniques but overwhelmed with lengthy articles and information scattered online

 ### User stories: